Mufasir123/Mahadev-E-commerce-Sales/README.md

 3.Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations

-4.Used different types of customized visualizations
+4.Used different types of customized visualizations( Bar chart, Pie chart, Donut chart, Clustered bar chart, Scatter chart, Line chart etc)

 To Develop this project i have used
 Power BI